hyperledger/firefly-transaction-manager/README.md

 The core component of the FireFly Connector Framework for Blockchains, responsible for:

 - Submission of transactions to blockchains of all types
-  - Nonce management - idempotent submission of transactions, and assignment of nonces
   - Protocol connectivity decoupled with additional lightweight API connector
   - Easy to add additional protocols that conform to normal patterns of TX submission / events